dend/kinectophone/README.md

 ## Article

 You can read more about the project [on Channel9](https://channel9.msdn.com/coding4fun/articles/kinectophone).
+For a version of the article that contains screenshots, refer to the [Internet Archive copy](https://web.archive.org/web/20160310113100/https://channel9.msdn.com/coding4fun/articles/kinectophone).